Doctor of Philosophy in Education

 Prospective applicants need to be in possession of a suitable Master’s degree (or equivalent).

-Application may be made at any time of the year, though applications received after June will be registered as first year students for the following year.
+Application may be made at any time of the year, though applications received after 1 May will be considered for registration in following year.
 We strongly advise that before a formal application is made, prospective candidates first identify and have an initial conversation with a prospective supervisor whose research interests align with their intended topic of study, or with the doctoral programme coordinator.
-(The coordinator in CHERTL for Higher Education Studies topics is Kirstin Wilmot, email@example.com, the coordinator in the Education Department for all other education topics is Clemence Chikiwa, C.Chikiwa@ru.ac.za).
+(The coordinator in CHERTL for Higher Education Studies topics is Kirstin Wilmot, firstname.lastname@example.org, the coordinator in the Education Department for all other education topics is Clement Simuja, email@example.com).

 Formal applications need to be submitted via the Registrar’s office at Rhodes University, firstname.lastname@example.org, and must be accompanied by the following documents: